AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 For each input expression matrix (i.e. uncorrected and batch-corrected), the molecular subtype is determined by taking a consensus of the two classifiers.
 If the classifiers do not agree, the sample is treated as unclassified.

+For each sample_id with multiple RNA samples, the following logic is implemented:
+- IF there are two RNA specimens from the same event (`sample_id`) with the same `tumor_descriptor`, and
+- IF one of the two RNA specimens has a consensus match from the MB classifiers, and
+- IF the RNA specimen with mismatched classifications includes a match to the subtype of the consensus of the other RNA specimen,
+- THEN propagate the subtype to the second RNA specimen.

 For both the consensus corrected output and consensus uncorrected output, 25/32 match with the reported subtype so the % accuracy is the same i.e. 78.125%.
 Between the two consensus outputs, there is an overlap of 24/25 matched subtypes.
 The following samples are mismatched between the two consensus outputs:

 BS_HB03GSHF is correctly predicted by consensus batch-corrected output but not by uncorrected output: